How to Make the Best Peach Clafoutis

 sliced peaches on cutting board

-Step 3 – Prepare your baking dish with softened unsalted butter.
-I love to use my Le Creuset deep-dish pie plate.
+Step 3 – Prepare your baking dish by greasing it with softened unsalted butter.
+I love to use my Emile Henry deep-dish pie plate.

 red and white deep dish pie plate on a blue and white dish towel

-I hope you are saving your butter wrappers.
-Use one to butter the bottom and sides of the pan.
+I hope you’ve been saving your butter wrappers – they’re perfect for greasing the pan!
+Just use one to butter the bottom and sides of your baking dish.

 deep dish pie plate with butter wrapper